 Giselle encourages wellness and resiliency by strengthening communication and social skills, problem solving, anger management, emotional regulation and optimism.
-She also helps identify and address behavior problems, teaches parenting skills and offers counseling for a variety of issues including anxiety, depression, adjustment to divorce and grief and loss.
+She also helps identify and address behavior problems, teaches parenting skills and offers counseling for a variety of issues including anxiety, depression, and grief and loss.

 Giselle emphasizes a cognitive behavioral approach to treatment and is committed to offering support, encouragement and hope to you in times of difficulty.
 She offers flexible hours at Marsh-Knickle and Associates including after school and evening appointments.